April 2020: Devon & Severn IFCA proposals for recreational bag limits.

 Southern IFCA is the body tasked with administrating all fishing activity within our local 6 mile limit & it is one of the few IFCAs to have formed a liaison group specifically for RSA.

-I have been a member of this group since its formation & I attend meetings at SIFCA main office in Poole every 3 months.
-From what I hear from contacts in other IFCA areas, Southern is one of the best at dealing with angling.
+Alan has been a member of this group since its formation & attends meetings at SIFCA main office in Poole every 3 months.
+From what he hears from contacts in other IFCA areas, Southern is one of the best at dealing with angling.
 The IFCA has demonstrated a significant willingness to engage with & take on board comments from RSAs.

-This group was significantly consulted about control measures for the emerging live Wrasse fishery mentioned previously.
-They took on board recommendations from the group that included having areas of coastline that are favourite Wrasse fishing areas closed to the commercial sector.
-They included them in what is currently a voluntary code of conduct for the fishery.
+This group was extensively consulted about control measures for the emerging live Wrasse fishery mentioned previously.
+SIFCA took on board recommendations from the group that included having areas of coastline decreed as no go areas for commercial harvesting because they are favourite areas for RSAs targeting wrasse.
+They included them in the SIFCA voluntary code of conduct for the fishery.
+(Available to view on the SIFCA web site.)
 Fortunately this fishery does not seem to have reached the IW but any future information about it doing so would be appreciated.

-We still have the issue of the IFCAs ongoing failure to install information signs highlighting the areas of beaches round the north coast of the island where bait gathering is prohibited.
-These include East Cowes outside the breakwater, parts of Woodside beach & parts of Ryde Sands.
-I continue to press for this to be rectified, as I have done ever since the bylaw was introduced.
+We still have the issue of SIFCA’s ongoing failure to install information signs highlighting the areas of beaches round the north coast of the island where bait gathering is prohibited by their byelaw.
+These include East Cowes outside the old breakwater, parts of Woodside beach & parts of Ryde Sands.
+Alan continues to press for this to be rectified, as he has done ever since the bylaw was introduced.

 Bait digging & the Law

-Bait Digging is becoming an issue of increasing concern.
-IFCAs now have the power to regulate the collection of angling bait and our local SIFCA has confirmed a byelaw to prohibit it in seagrass beds as mentioned in the byelaw page.
-In this byelaw we are primarily being regulated on the collection of lugworm as a result of the byelaw seeking to protect seagrass beds.
-Unfortunately Defra have put a requirement on all IFCAs to determine if digging in intertidal mudflats within currently designated protected areas needs to be controlled.
-They are tasked with making a decision on this within the next year or so. (now more likely to be in 2019/20.)
-A Natural England sponsored scientific paper from Portsmouth University that deals with digging for ragworm has just come to light and it contains a lot of assertions that are damaging to the cause of continued digging for ragworm locally.
-Alan has spent a long time analysing this report and he has submitted a number of criticisms of apparent errors to the authors of the report.
+IFCAs now have the power to regulate the collection of angling bait and our local Southern IFCA has confirmed a byelaw to prohibit it in some seagrass beds as mentioned in the byelaw page.
+In this byelaw, although it covers a variety of baits, we are effectively primarily being regulated on the collection of lugworm as a result of the byelaw seeking to protect seagrass beds which mostly exist in sand rather than mud.
+Unfortunately Defra have put a requirement on all IFCAs to determine if digging in intertidal mudflats within currently designated protected areas needs to be controlled so that could affect ragworm.
+They are tasked with making a decision on this within the next year or so. (now more likely to be in 2021/22.)
+A Natural England sponsored scientific paper by Watson of Portsmouth University that deals with digging for ragworm came to light in 2012 and it contains a lot of assertions that are damaging to the cause of continued digging for ragworm locally.
+Alan spent a long time analysing this report and he submitted a number of criticisms of apparent errors to the authors of the report.
 In early 2014 Alan made personal contact with the commissioning body of this report (Natural England) whilst attending a Solent Forum meeting.
 They had agreed to look to see if a review of the report was needed in light of other contradictory reports that Alan was able to point to.
 Unfortunately they eventually declined.
-Alan hoped to get the AT involved to a far greater degree at national level, given that there had not seemed to have been much progress since the AT convened "Bait Conference" that was held in mid 2013.
+Southern IFCA have a Voluntary Code of Practice applicable to bait collection in Poole harbour but it is yet to address activities elsewhere.

 Access to intertidal areas for bait gathering & angling is a highly emotive subject that promotes hot debate & about which there are a lot of misconceptions.